Wrangel Island: Stefansson expeditions

 In 1914, members of the Canadian Arctic Expedition, organized by Vilhjalmur Stefansson, were marooned on Wrangel Island for nine months after their ship, Karluk, was crushed in the ice pack.
 The survivors were rescued by the American motorized fishing schooner King & Winge after Captain Robert Bartlett walked across the Chukchi Sea to Siberia to summon help.

 In 1921, Stefansson sent five settlers (the Canadian Allan Crawford, three Americans: Fred Maurer, Lorne Knight and Milton Galle, and Iñupiat seamstress and cook Ada Blackjack) to the island in a speculative attempt to claim it for Canada.
 The explorers were handpicked by Stefansson based upon their previous experience and academic credentials.
 Stefansson considered those with advanced knowledge in the fields of geography and science for this expedition.
 At the time, Stefansson claimed that his purpose was to head off a possible Japanese claim.
 An attempt to relieve this group in 1922 failed when the schooner Teddy Bear under Captain Joe Bernard became stuck in the ice.
 In 1923, the sole survivor of the Wrangel Island expedition, Ada Blackjack, was rescued by a ship that left another party of 13 (American Charles Wells and 12 Inuit).

 In 1924, the Soviet Union removed the American and 13 Inuit (one was born on the island) of this settlement aboard the Krasny Oktyabr (Red October).
-Wells subsequently died of pneumonia in Vladivostok during a diplomatic American-Soviet row about an American boundary marker on the Siberian coast, and so did an Inuit child.
+Wells subsequently died of pneumonia in Vladivostok during a diplomatic American-Soviet row about an American boundary marker on the Siberian coast, and so did an Inuk child.
 The others were deported from Vladivostok to the Chinese border post Suifenhe, but the Chinese government did not want to accept them as the American consul in Harbin told them the Inuit were not American citizens.
 Later, the American government came up with a statement that the Inuit were 'wards' of the United States, but that there were no funds for returning them.
-Eventually, the American Red Cross came up with $1600 for their return.
-They subsequently moved through Dalian, Kobe and Seattle (where another Inuit child drowned during the wait for the return trip to Alaska) back to Nome.
+Eventually, the American Red Cross came up with $1,600 for their return.
+They subsequently moved through Dalian, Kobe and Seattle (where another Inuk child drowned during the wait for the return trip to Alaska) back to Nome.

 During the Soviet trip, the American reindeer owner Carl J. Lomen from Nome had taken over the possessions of Stefansson and had acquired explicit support ("go and hold it") from US Secretary of State Charles Evans Hughes to claim the island for the United States, a goal about which the Russian expedition got to hear during their trip.
 Lomen dispatched the MS Herman, commanded by captain Louis L. Lane.
 Due to unfavorable ice conditions, the Herman could not get any further than Herald Island, where the American flag was raised.

 In 1926, the government of the Soviet Union reaffirmed the Tsarist claim to sovereignty over Wrangel Island.